 In the hiring process, York College surveys all hires as to their need for accommodation.
 This procedure is followed for each new employee, regardless of job group.
-Thereafter and in order to keep current, the Personnel Office surveys each member of the campus at the beginning of each spring semester.

 Grievance Procedure for Persons With Disabilities

 York College of The City University of New York has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the Office of Civil Rights regulations implementing section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794).
 Section 504 states, in part, that "no otherwise qualified handicapped individual...shall, solely by reason of his handicap, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance..."